-Ok, currently I’m not entirely convinced on the design of the new ash cleanout system.
+Ok, currently, I’m not entirely convinced about the design of the new ash cleanout system.
 Pit Boss has designed the Pro Series grills so effectively the whole burn pot can be removed from the base of the grill for cleaning.

 Several pellet grill brands now have removable ash cups below the grill (i.e Camp Chef).
 However, with those designs, you are simply removing a small cup, not the whole burn pot.

 Conclusions On The Pit Boss Gen 2 Pro Series

-It’s also good to see PID/WiFi integration in the Gen 2 Pro Series even though Pit Boss still obviously has some work to do on the software side of things to get the panels working as they should.
+It’s also good to see PID/WiFi integration in the Gen 2 Pro Series, even though Pit Boss still obviously has some work to do on the software side of things to get the panels working as they should.

-As stated above, personally for the price of $399 I don’t think the Pro Series 600 is a good deal, especially as its fitted with a Gen 1 control panel.
+As stated above, personally, for the price of $399, I don’t think the Gen 2 Pro Series 600 is a good deal, especially as its fitted with a Gen 1 control panel.

-I’ve done various comparison articles such as Pit Boss vs Camp Chef and Pit Boss vs Z Grills you may want to check out.
+I’ve done various comparison articles, such as Pit Boss vs Camp Chef and Pit Boss vs Z Grills you may want to check out.